How To Complain To The Council About Housing – A Guide To Complaints Against The Council About About Housing

 Should you home fall into disrepair through the negligence of a council landlord and you fall ill as a result and/or your personal possessions are damaged whether slight or beyond repair, you have every right to contact a personal injury solicitor and take the matter further so you receive compensation for your pain, suffering and damage caused to your property due to the negligence of a council landlord.

 If you feel you have a case, please contact Legal Expert today and we will assess your claim all the while respecting the personal injury claims time limit that is typically associated with this type of claim.
+In the meantime, please read on to learn more about how to complain to the local council about housing.

 Local council landlords are legally obliged to maintain social housing to an acceptable standard and must carry out necessary repairs when needed.
 There are specific repairs that all landlords are obliged to carry out on social housing properties which are typically detailed in your tenancy agreement.
 These are explained in the Landlords and Tenants Act 1985, Section 11 as follows: